PAHdb/pyPAHdb/_sources/installation.rst.txt

 Installation
 ============

-Pypahdb can be installed using pip directly from its GitHub-repository with::
+PyPAHdb can be installed using pip directly from its GitHub-repository with::

     $ pip install git+https://github.com/PAHdb/pyPAHdb.git